benstirk871/northcoders-news-backend/README.md

 - This runs the listen.js file and opens the server on your local port (default: 9090).
 - You can now use API testing software, such as Insomnia or Postman to make requests to:
   - http://localhost:9090/api
+- To stop the sever connection:
+  - `CTRL C`

 ### Minimum Requirements